garnierclement/pfe/sensors/README.md

 ## Structure of `description.json`

-Each sensor must described by a JSON file called `description.json`.
-This file must be located at the root of the sensor working directory folder (i.e. each type of sensor have its own folder in the `sensors/` directory of the repository).
+Each sensor **must** be described by a JSON file called `description.json`.
+This file **must** be located at the root of the sensor working directory folder (each sensor have its own folder in the `sensors/` directory of the repository).

 *	`name`
 	+	*String*